timboudreau/tiny-maven-proxy/README.md

 -------

-The project uses [bunyan-java](https://github.com/timboudreau/bunyan-java) for logging in JSON format - [more about bunyan-java](http://timboudreau.com/blog/bunyan/read), making it easy to collect metrics and stats and process log files using the `bunyan` command-line utility (to get that, install [NodeJS](http://nodejs.org) and then run `nbm install -g bunyan` on the command-line).
+The project uses [bunyan-java](https://github.com/timboudreau/bunyan-java) for logging in JSON format - [more about bunyan-java here](http://timboudreau.com/blog/bunyan/read).
+That makes it easy to collect metrics and stats and process log files using the `bunyan` command-line utility (to get that, install [NodeJS](http://nodejs.org) and then run `nbm install -g bunyan` on the command-line).